brockmanmatt/CoverageTrends/README.md

 # CoverageTrends
-This archives headlines and links on news websites every hour.
+This archives headlines and links on news websites every 30 minutes.
 Working on getting it down to less time using less space, but wanted to start archiving sooner than later.

 # main.py
-Sets timers to run every 1 hours
+Sets timers to run every 30 minutes

 # scraper.py
 uses each parser in parsers to scrape each news site and add to the daily csv for each news source.